Proper Maintenance of Recurve Bow

 How to Care for a Recurve Bow Regularly

-So, let’s get started with a step by step process to care for your recurve bow.
+So, let’s get started with a step-by-step process to care for your recurve bow.

 How to Care for Recurve Bow Riser

-As I told a while ago “Riser plays the central role of a recurve bow”.
-Now, when it comes to a recurve bow maintenance, you have to start with the riser.
+As I told you a while ago “Riser plays the central role of a recurve bow”.
+Now, when it comes to recurve bow maintenance, you have to start with the riser.
 Most recurve bows are made of wood.
 The wooden risers contain wood veneer with a protective coating that protects the riser from water and heat and makes it sturdy and durable.

 To clean up a wooden riser, you can use the automotive polishing compound with a clean and soft rag.
 As you know, takedown bow limbs are attached with bolts.
 So there is a chance to be some dust that can jam those holes.
 You can clean those holes with cotton buds.
 Make sure they are clean; otherwise, it can damage bolts and create vibration when shooting.
 Also, there will be some more screw holes for additional accessories.
 Keep them clean to get the best performance from them.

 Limbs do not require too much maintenance, just keep them clean, unstressing after use, and avoid being stored under pressure.